Hull F.C.: The summer season era

-On 22 July 2011 it was confirmed that Hull City's Head of Football Operations, Adam Pearson had purchased the entire shareholding of the club together with his close friend Mikey Drake and they had taken over full control from Kath Hetherington.
-In a statement on the club's website, it was also confirmed that James Rule would continue as chief executive.
+On 22 July 2011 it was confirmed that Hull City's Head of Football Operations Adam Pearson and his close friend Mikey Drake had purchased the entire shareholding of the club together, and had taken over full control from Kath Hetherington.
+In a statement on the club's website it was also confirmed that James Rule would continue as chief executive.
 Richard Agar left the club at the end of the 2011 season and was replaced by Australian Peter Gentle.

-The 2012 season was a largely transitional one, with high player turnover and many injuries hampering the side's progress mid-season; however, the club finished a respectable 6th in the regular season.
-They went on to convincingly beat Huddersfield in the first round of play-off games but fell to defeat away at Warrington in the preliminary semi-finals.
+The 2012 season was a largely transitional one, with high player turnover and many injuries hampering the side's progress mid-season.
+However, the club finished a respectable 6th in the regular season and went on to convincingly beat Huddersfield in the first round of play-off games, eventually falling to defeat Warrington away in the preliminary semi-finals.

-For the 2013 season, Hull F.C. again finished 6th in the regular season and beat Catalans at home in the first round of the play-offs but were comprehensively beaten 76–18 by Huddersfield in the second round.
+In the 2013 season Hull F.C. again finished 6th in the regular season and beat Catalans at home in the first round of the play-offs, only to be comprehensively beaten 76–18 by Huddersfield in the second round.
 Hull F.C. also reached the Challenge cup final for the first time in 5 years but were beaten 16–0 by Wigan.
-On 24 September 2013 Hull F.C. announced the departure of Peter Gentle with two years still remaining on his contract.
-It is thought the record loss to Huddersfield in the play-offs along with the poor performance at Wembley were the main factors behind his demise.
-The next day Hull F.C. announced that 34-year-old assistant Lee Radford would become Head Coach from 2014 and Andy Last would step up to become Lee's assistant.
+On 24 September 2013 Hull F.C. announced the departure of Peter Gentle with two years still remaining on his contract, with the record loss to Huddersfield in the play-offs along with the poor performance at Wembley appearing to be the main factors behind his demise.
+The next day Hull F.C. announced that 34-year-old assistant Lee Radford would become Head Coach from 2014, and that Andy Last would step up to become Lee's assistant.
 Former player Motu Tony became the new director of football, replacing outgoing director Shaun McRae.

 In 2016, a promising beginning to the season was crushed with a 46–6 loss to Widnes.
 After the match, coach Lee Radford and his staff were asked to leave the changing room by the Hull F.C. squad.
-Following this initial defeat, Hull endured a 10-game winning streak and finished on top of the Super League table.
-Hull FC won at Wembley Stadium for the first time in the club's history, defeating Warrington in the 2016 Challenge Cup Final and defending their title in 2017 by also defeating Wigan.
-Following the win at Wembley, Hull ended the 2016 season by finishing 3rd in the Super 8's; Hull later lost to Wigan in the semi-finals of the play offs.
+Following this initial defeat, Hull enjoyed a 10-game winning streak and finished on top of the Super League table.
+The club won at Wembley Stadium for the first time in the club's history, defeating Warrington in the 2016 Challenge Cup Final and defending their title in 2017 by defeating Wigan.
+Following the win at Wembley, Hull ended the 2016 season by finishing 3rd in the Super 8's, although later losing to Wigan in the semi-finals of the play offs.